Anschluss: Reactions

 Robert Kauer, president of the minority Lutheran Church in Austria, greeted Hitler on 13 March as "saviour of the 350,000 German Protestants in Austria and liberator from a five-year hardship".
 Karl Renner, the most famous Social Democrat of the First Republic, announced his support for the Anschluss and appealed to all Austrians to vote in favour of it on 10 April.

 The international response to the Anschluss was publicly moderate.
 The Times commented that 300 years before, Scotland had joined England as well and that this event would not really differ much.
 On 14 March, the British Prime Minister, Neville Chamberlain spoke about the "Austrian situation" in the House of Commons.
 He noted that the British ambassador in Berlin objected to the use of "coercion, backed by force" that would undermine Austria's independence.
 Within this speech Chamberlain also said, "The hard fact is that nothing could have arrested what has actually happened [in Austria] unless this country and other countries had been prepared to use force."
 Chamberlain informed the Foreign Policy Committee that the Anschluss would not alter the National Government's European policy.

 On 18 March 1938, the German government communicated to the Secretary General of the League of Nations about the inclusion of Austria.
-And next day in Geneva, the Mexican Delegate to the International Office of Labor, Isidro Fabela, voiced an energetic protest, stronger than that expressed by European countries, denouncing the annexation of Austria by Nazi Germany.
+And the next day in Geneva, the Mexican Delegate to the International Office of Labor, Isidro Fabela, voiced an energetic protest, stronger than that expressed by European countries, denouncing the annexation of Austria by Nazi Germany.